CheckPointSW-Community/CPX-2025-automation-ws/README.md

 ansible-playbook demo-policy-playbook.yml -i inventory.yml
 ```

-Go to the Web based Smart Console and see the changes applied by Ansible.
+Use the Browser to go to the Web based SmartConsole and see the changes applied by Ansible.
 You should see new gateways as well as a Branch office and Corporate policy similar to SmartConsole demo mode

 Re-run the ansible command, you will see that the modules a idempotent, as your ansible code is equal to the reality no change is made and ansible responds with ok: [R82mgmt] for each task except for the publish task.